learn-co-students/python-lists-readme-data-science-intro-000/README.md

 Now if we want to change an element from the middle of the list, we can access and then reassign that element.
-So for example, let's change 'Walla Walla Valley' to the number 4.
+For example, let's change 'Walla Walla Valley' to the number 4.

 ```python